loopingz/aws-smtp-relay/README.md

 usage: aws-smtp-relay
- -b,--bindAddress <arg>     Address to listen to -c,--configuration <arg>   AWS SES configuration to use -h,--help                  Display this help -p,--port <arg>            Port number to listen to -r,--region <arg>          AWS region to use
+ -b,--bindAddress <arg>     Address to listen to -c,--configuration <arg>   AWS SES configuration to use -a,--sourceArn <arg>       AWS ARN of the sending authorization policy -h,--help                  Display this help -p,--port <arg>            Port number to listen to -r,--region <arg>          AWS region to use